-Anchor links - also called Wix scroll to section links - let visitors jump directly to a specific part of your page with a single click.
+Anchor links, also called Wix scroll to section links, let visitors jump directly to a specific part of your page with a single click.
 Instead of scrolling through long content, users land exactly where they need to be.
 If you want to know how to create anchor links on Wix, this guide walks you through every step in the current Wix Editor.

 On the Wix platform, creating anchor links is straightforward and requires no coding.
 Whether you are building a long sales page, a one-page portfolio, or a multi-section homepage, a Wix anchor link is one of the most effective navigation tools available.
 You can also add other types of links in Wix to connect pages, external sites, and more.